Shelex/chapiteau/README.md

   <img src="./public/logo-rounded.png" alt="Logo" width="300" height="300">
 </p>

-Welcome to the chapiteau - a place where you will observe your playwright test results with blows and whistles to please your manager!
+Welcome to the chapiteau :circus_tent: - a place where you will observe your playwright test results :performing_arts: with bells :bell: and whistles :tada: to please your manager :chart_with_upwards_trend: :bar_chart:!

 ## Demo

-There is [invite link](https://chapiteau.shelex.dev/api/teams/a6d130d8-f180-460c-ba0e-5419ddddb0cb/invite/df96f2c2-1b84-4d2e-89a1-3da0252151c1) for a demo team with some randomized data just to have an idea how it works (or not ¯\_(ツ)\_/¯).
+There is [invite link](https://chapiteau.shelex.dev/api/teams/a6d130d8-f180-460c-ba0e-5419ddddb0cb/invite/df96f2c2-1b84-4d2e-89a1-3da0252151c1) for a demo team with some randomized data just to have an idea how it works (or not ).
 Only sign in via github is required.

 ## Getting Started